-In the most non-technical definition that you could ever find on the Internet, a tool kit is all the stuff that you carry on your rides to fix a problem or ensure safety and efficiency.
-For example, multi tool, puncture repair kit, hand-pump, etc.
+In the most non-technical definition that you could ever find on the internet, a tool kit is all the stuff that you carry on your rides to fix a problem or ensure safety and efficiency.
+For example, multi-tool, puncture repair kit, hand-pump, and so on.

 We’re the best judges of what is and isn’t suitable for us.
 We are also the best judges of how much and where it is right to push ourselves a little bit further.

-A little common sense can go a long way when it comes to heading outdoors!
-That, paired with listening to your intuitions makes for a happy adventurer.
+A little common sense can go a long way when it comes to heading outdoors.
+That, paired with listening to your intuition, makes for a happy adventurer.

 Know your bike

-I find thinking about my bike in the separate parts helps.
-I break it down into how it’s put together: wheelsets, frame, handlebars, brakes, drivetrain, and seat post and then think about what could go wrong out on the trail and how I could fix it or as the London Bike Kitchen would say “cry trying”.
+I find thinking about my bike in separate parts helps.
+I break it down into how it’s put together: wheelsets, frame, handlebars, brakes, drivetrain and seat post, and then think about what could go wrong out on the trail and how I could fix it or as the London Bike Kitchen would say ‘cry trying’.

 - Wheels and tyres

-Wheel rims can dent, or the wheel itself out of true/buckled.
+Wheel rims can dent, or the wheel itself out of true/get buckled.
 Tyres can be set with or without tubes and puncture in different ways.